Mel Hunter: Early life

-Mel Hunter's life began with a troubled childhood in Oak Park, Illinois, where he was physically and psychologically abused by a humorless father.
+Mel Hunter was born July 27, 1927, in Oak Park, Illinois, to Milford and Lucille (née Clarkson) Hunter.
+He was physically and psychologically abused by his father.
 "He never knew his mother because she was banished from the household by his father when he was only two years old.
 While he never forgot the abuse, he didn't seem to dwell on it.
-Instead, he poured himself into his work and career," said his third wife, Susan Smith-Hunter.
+Instead, he poured himself into his work and career," according to his third wife, Susan Smith-Hunter.

 Hunter entered college a year early, at Northwestern University in Evanston, Illinois.
 After college he held a variety of odd jobs, but finally landed a draftsman job at Northrop Aircraft Corp in California.
 In 1950, Hunter decided to pursue a career in art and began to teach himself illustration in his spare time.

 Science Fiction Illustration

 With a growing understanding of the fields of astronomy, astronautics, and aviation Hunter set out to teach himself book and magazine illustration.
 He moved to New York City during the early 1950s, and by 1953 he had successfully sold his first color cover to Galaxy Science Fiction magazine and talked himself into a technical illustrator at Northrop Aircraft where he painted illustrations of advanced aircraft and simulated combat scenarios.

-During that time, the most lucrative outlet for space artists was the science-fiction genre.
+During that time, the most lucrative outlet for space artists was the science fiction genre.
 Along with a fertile imagination, Hunter coupled his art with realism and technical accuracy.
-Hunter's whimsical science fiction robots became his signature to thousands of science fiction fans; the skeletal steel robots graced the covers of the Magazine of Fantasy and Science Fiction well into the 1970s.
+Hunter's whimsical science fiction robots became his signature to thousands of science fiction fans; the skeletal steel robots graced the covers of The Magazine of Fantasy & Science Fiction well into the 1970s.
 Hunter's lonely robots were often depicted walking solo through the desolate landscapes of nuclear ruins or alien planets.

-Hunter was nominated for the Hugo Award for Best Professional Artist for the years 1960-1962.
+Hunter was nominated for the Hugo Award for Best Professional Artist for the years 1960–1962.